 - Pune Pune City, Indiana

 Ed. note: Hi Rupali.
-Please tell us who you are, what you do, and why you want to know -- not only because abstract questions very quickly become boring to our regular readers, but so that they can best help you.
+Please tell us who you are, what you do, and why you want to know.
 Thanks.

 If you have a question in mind which seems off topic, please Search the Site